Natural Habitat Adventures offers two Travel Protection Plans:

 What is a pre-existing condition?
 How do I make sure I’m covered for pre-existing conditions?

-- A pre-existing condition means an illness, disease or other condition during the 60-day period immediately prior to the effective date of your coverage for which you or your traveling companion, business partner or family member: 1) received or received a recommendation for a test, examination or medical treatment; or 2) took or received a prescription for drugs or medicine.
+- A pre-existing condition means an illness, disease or other condition during the 60-day period immediately prior to the effective date of your coverage for which you: 1) received or received a recommendation for a test, examination or medical treatment; or 2) took or received a prescription for drugs or medicine.
 Item (2) of this definition does not apply to a condition which is treated or controlled solely through the taking of prescription drugs or medicine and remains treated or controlled without any adjustment or change in the required prescription throughout the 60-day period before your coverage is effective under this policy.
 In order to be eligible for a waiver of the pre-existing condition exclusion, you must purchase insurance for the full cost of all travel arrangements within 14 days of your deposit, and you must be fit to travel at the time you purchase the plan.

 - PLEASE NOTE: Completing the insurance form via our website and stating that you would like insurance does not mean you are covered by insurance.
 You must purchase the policy in order to be covered under the insurance plan.